 What is Social Engineering?

-Social Engineering is the practice of deceiving someone with the express intent of breaching some level of security, either personal or professional, via the following means:
+Social Engineering is the practice of deceiving someone with the express intent of breaching some level of security, either personal or professional.

-Social engineering techniques are considered con games which are performed by con artists.
+Social engineering techniques are considered con games which are performed by scam artists.
 The targets of social engineering may never realize they have been victimized.
 Phishing is one of the most common forms of social engineering as it relies heavily upon social engineering to complete its goal of tricking people into acquiring information.
+Social engineering can take the following forms:

-Phishing is the act of attempting to acquire information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by masquerading as a trustworthy entity in an electronic communication, usually email.
+Phishing is the act of attempting to acquire sensitive or restricted information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by masquerading as a trustworthy entity in an electronic communication, usually email.
 Phishing relies upon social engineering to complete its goal.

 Why Does Phishing Matter to Everyone?

-- UW-System IT infrastructure is designed to protect the campus computing assets with many technical controls; however, this persuades hackers to pursue access via alternate means, often choosing to exploit the human factor.
+- UW-Madison IT infrastructure is designed to protect the campus computing assets with many technical controls; however, this persuades hackers to pursue access via alternate means, often choosing to exploit the human factor.

 - If an attacker can persuade you to give them your password, they can evade all the controls put in place to protect sensitive systems.
-Consider the value of UW-System's intellectual property and understand that your username and password is the barrier between that sensitive information and a hacker wishing to exploit it.
+Consider the value of UW-Madison's intellectual property and understand that your username and password is the barrier between that sensitive or restricted information and a hacker wishing to exploit it.

 - Most large organizations have a phishing participation rate of around 10%.
 This rises when the population become the subjects of Spear Phishing, which is phishing email designed specifically for the recipient